Amazon’s 2018 device lineup includes a new Dot, Echo Show... and a microwave

 Amazon Fire TV Recast – an Amazon tuner / DVR

 One of the most exciting products announced during the keynote was the Fire TV Recast, an Amazon DVR that includes two tuners and a 500GB hard drive for $229.99.
-A four tuner 1TB version also on the way and it poses a major threat to TiVo.
+A four-tuner 1TB version also on the way, and the Recast is set to pose a major threat to TiVo in the US.

-The Recast lets you send broadcast TV recordings to Fire TV devices, Android mobile and Echo Show, can be placed anywhere in your home for best aerial reception and beam content over Wi-Fi.
-It will add a DVR panel to Fire TV devices when installed and will integrate with cable streaming services like PlayStation Vue.
+The Recast lets you send broadcast TV recordings to Fire TV devices, Android mobile and Echo Show, can be placed anywhere in your home for best aerial reception, and can beam content over Wi-Fi.
+It will add a DVR panel to Fire TV devices when installed, and will integrate with cable streaming services like PlayStation Vue.

 Amazon Echo Auto – Alexa for your car